TBFY/knowledge-graph/README.md

 # About

-This is the repository where all the work towards the creation of the TheyBuyForYou knowledge graph (KG) will be done.
-This repository is mostly related to activities that are being done in the context of Work Packages 1 and 2.
-In this repository we will keep:
+This is the repository where all source code, information and documentation for creating, deploying and using the TheyBuyForYou knowledge graph (KG) are found.
+The repository contains the following modules:

 * Ontology model file that defines the schema for the TBFY knowledge graph:
   * TBFY ontology [ [.ttl file](https://github.com/TBFY/knowledge-graph/blob/master/model/tbfy-ontology.ttl) ]